Get started with version control

 Ignore files and directories that you don't want to version.
 These normally include bin and obj project directories as well as DotSettings.user file with user-specific settings.

-It is recommended to version — that is, not to ignore — project settings files that you see under the .idea directory.
+It is recommended to version — that is, not to ignore — the .gitignore files and the project settings files that you see under the .idea directory.

 Step 4.
 Commit your changes

-Right-click a file or directory that you want to stage (in our case it's the entire Unversioned Files node) and choose Add to VCS from the context menu.
+Right-click a file or directory that you want to stage (in our case it's the entire Unversioned Files node) and choose Add to VCS from the context menu or press Control+Alt+A.

 Notice the change of the file color.
 Brown means unstaged, green means newly staged for commit.

-Now when all the files are staged, click Commit or press Ctrl+Alt+K — this will log the snapshot of the current solution state in Git and we'll be able to return to this snapshot at any time in the future.
+Type a meaningful commit message at the bottom of the view and click Commit or press Control+Enter — this will log the snapshot of the current solution state in Git and we'll be able to return to this snapshot at any time in the future.

-Click Commit in the dialog.
-You will see that there is no more untracked changes - everything is saved it your Git repository.
+You will see that there are no more untracked changes — everything is saved in your Git repository.

 When your code is under a VCS, you can always see what and how is changing.